Curriculum Subject Pages

 Students are taught by highly qualified subject specialists in accordance with the National Curriculum which can be accessed by clicking on the following link: NATIONAL CURRICULUM

-The structure for each year group in 2020/2021 for the fortnight is shown in the grid below:
+The curriculum structure for each year group in 2023/24 for the fortnight is shown in the grid below:

 The study of Art and Design at Key Stage 3 includes Fine Art, Photography, 3D Art, Ceramics and Textiles.
 Design Technology involves the study of Food and Resistant Materials.

-The Key Stage 3 programmes of study can be found on the curriculum pages found here:
+The Key Stage 3 programmes of study can be found on the curriculum pages here:

 Students in Key Stage 4 study a core curriculum of English Language, English Literature, Mathematics, Science (Biology, Chemistry and Physics), History or Geography (or both), PE and PSHRE (Personal, Social, Health and Religious Education).
 After guidance and discussions with parents, students are able to choose from a wide range of subjects that will develop their individual interests and talents, and provide a strong foundation for further study and progression towards a career.

 As an academy, we are afforded a certain amount of flexibility with the curriculum and we are able to offer specific personalised learning opportunities to our students.
-As such, students in Year 8 are invited to choose two out of four possible option subjects at Key Stage 4, to begin studying in Year 9.
+As such, students in Year 8 are invited to choose one option subject to study in Year 9.
 Subjects offered at this stage are those that the students have already experienced allowing for an informed decision.
-Details of the process can be found here: https://chauncyschool.com/year-eight-options-2021/
+Details of the process can be found at https://chauncyschool.com/year-eight-options-2022/

 Students are taught in general ability groups from the start of Year 7 for the majority of subjects, with mixed ability groupings in PE, Technology, and Art and Design.
 Grouping by general ability is replaced by setting in Maths and Modern Foreign Languages in Years 8 and 9.
 In Years 10 and 11, students are taught in sets for English, Maths, Science, with setting in other subjects where this is deemed appropriate.